 I’d love to tell you that there is a simple and easily implemented ‘hack’ that can make you better at managing time.
 But there isn’t.

-It is a process of training your mind and developing and linking together habits and routines.
+For the most part, it is a process of training your mind and developing and linking together habits and routines.
 It takes deliberate practice and experimentation.

 Just about everyone I know (myself included), no matter what stage of life or level of success, reports wanting to manage their time better.
 In fact, the older I get, and the less time I have on this planet, the more interested I am in using it better.